collinalexbell/HackMatrix/game-design.md

 ## Kickstarter Launch Date
 11-12-23

+## Marketing
+- Hackathons: I can host hackathons where users hang out in virtual dorm rooms

 ## process
 - Simply make the best game I can
 - Keep polishing and compressing it like a diamond